google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/android-payment-apps.md

 To allow unrestricted use of a payment method identifier, specify `"supported_origins": "*"` in the payment method manifest.

 The `"id"`, `"min_version"`, and `"fingerprints"` values are required.
-The `"id"` value should be non-empty.
-The `"fingerprints"` list must be non-empty and each dictionary in the list must have `"type"` and `"value"`.
+The "id" value should be non-empty.
+The `"fingerprints"` list must be non-empty, and each dictionary in the list must have both `"type"` and `"value"`.
 The order of the items in `"fingerprints"` is not important.
-Only `"sha256_cert"` fingerprint type is supported.
+Only the `"sha256_cert"` fingerprint type is supported.

-The values of `"fingerprints"` can be computed as follows:
+The values of `"fingerprints"` can be computed as follows.

 ```java
 PackageInfo packageInfo = ...